filip-szczepankiewicz/fwf_seq_resources/Siemens/readme.md

   * Fixed bugg related to new enumeration format
   * Fixed bugg related to metadata storage in DICOM header
   * Fixed bugg related to update of special seq card tooltips
+* 1.19
+  * Added asymmeric pause duration
+  * Added metadata to DICOM header for absolute timing
+  * Added support for HDR export of data